 Most of the time, it will be a simple mistake on your dog’s part, but make sure to calm them down so that they’re not so stressed.

 Dogs that haven’t been properly trained from a young age are more likely to bark than dogs that have.
 So, if your dog has come from an untrusted breeder, they’re more likely to bark.

 Barking is also often a learned behavior and, therefore, can be picked up during a dog’s immature stage when they are the most impressionable.
 So, if you have another dog who barks a lot, your Whoodle is likelier to learn that this is acceptable behavior and start barking too.

 Can Whoodles swim?

-With that being said, most Whoodles love the outdoors and will do anything to stay outside for as long as possible.
-If this means getting into the water and swimming then so be it.
+That said, most Whoodles love the outdoors and will do anything to stay outside for as long as possible.
+If this means getting into the water and swimming, then so be it.
 Whoodles often like treading water, chasing insects on top of the water, or simply taking a dip to cool down.

 Swimming can be an excellent way to release energy, and as the Whoodle is a highly energetic dog, this can be an excellent activity to get them into.

 You can train your dog to like swimming from an early age of around 4 months old.
 Introducing them to the water needs to be a positive experience to prevent traumatizing them to water.

 Once your dog has started to enjoy the water, you can throw a toy into the water and allow them to fetch it and bring it back to you.
 This is a great way to burn their energy using swimming.
 Just make sure that you stop when they start getting tired.